oba-lang/oba/doc/content/guides/language/syntax.md

 system::print("there")
 ```

-Newlines in the middle of statements are ignored, to allow long statements to
+Newlines in the middle of statements are ignored to allow long statements to
-be broken across multiple lines for organization:
+be broken across multiple lines:

 ```
 call_function_with_many_args(